-The temple has around twenty thousand rats in residence, who are fed by members of the extended Depavats family - there are 513 Depavats families - and devotees to Karni Mata.
+The temple has around 20,000 rats in residence, who are fed by members of the extended Depavats family—there are 513 Depavats families and devotees to Karni Mata.
 Though most of the temple-devotees work at the temple in shifts based on the lunar cycle, some families live in the temple permanently, taking care of the rats and sweeping the floor of excrement and food crumbs.

 But there is a bittersweet note to the whole affair.
 All the sweet foods, the fighting between rats, and the sheer number of animals living in the temple make them prone to diseases.
 Stomach disorders and diabetes are extraordinarily common among the rats, and every few years a rat epidemic decimates the population.
 Luckily, despite the dangers to the rats themselves, there are no recorded cases of humans contracting a disease from the temple rats.

 Shoes are not allowed in the temple, and it’s considered very auspicious for a rat to run over your feet, or for a visitor to glimpse an albino rat, of which there are only four or five out of the twenty thousand.
 To see the temple in full glory, visitors should come late at night or before sunrise, when the rats are out in full force, gathering food.

 Remember that only rats within the temple walls are thought to be reincarnated and therefore sacred.
 The rats in the town are just, well, rats.